 All of this is what makes Mumbai one of the most fascinating cities in the world, a place everyone should see at least once in their lifetime.

 The Taj Mahal Palace Hotel is the perfect antidote to all this frenzy.
-One of the world’s beloved grand dames, the turn-of-the-century palace overlooks the iconic Gateway of India in the Apollo Bunder neighborhood, on the banks of the Arabian Sea in the Bay of Bombay.
-Step inside the hotel, and the city’s swirling rumpus immediately fades.
-Serenity cleanses the senses.
-Here’s a quick look around this beautiful hotel.
+It is one of the world’s true grande dames, a turn-of-the-century palace that overlooks the iconic Gateway of India (built 20 years after the hotel) in the Apollo Bunder neighborhood on the banks of the Arabian Sea in the Bay of Bombay.

 Long after it debuted in 1903, the Taj was the first hotel in Mumbai to install electricity.
 It was the first hotel in India to offer air-conditioning.
 And it is now the flagship of a global chain of luxury hotels bearing the Taj name.
 The service here is impeccable.

 When I step inside this hotel, the city’s swirling rumpus dissolves.
 Serenity washes over all of my senses.
 I’ve been lucky to stay here twice, first in 2004 and again in 2012.
 Halfway between those two visits, terror struck.

 In 2008, terrorists rampaged Mumbai and bombed the Taj, taking the entire property hostage with hundreds of guests and staff trapped inside for days.

 Those horrific events are now the subject of a new film out this month called Hotel Mumbai, starring Dev Patel, Armie Hammer, Nazanin Boniadi, and Anupam Kher.
 Here’s the trailer: